awanmbandi/gcp-realworld-cicd-pipeline-project/README.md

 - [SonarQube](https://docs.sonarqube.org/) SonarQube Catches bugs and vulnerabilities in your app, with thousands of automated Static Code Analysis rules.
 - [Nexus](https://www.sonatype.com/) Nexus Manage Binaries and build artifacts across your software supply chain
 - [Ansible](https://docs.ansible.com/) Ansible will be used for the application deployment to both lower environments and production
-- [EC2](https://aws.amazon.com/ec2/) EC2 allows users to rent virtual computers (EC2) to run their own workloads and applications.
+- [GCE](https://cloud.google.com/compute?hl=en) EC2 allows users to rent virtual computers (EC2) to run their own workloads and applications.
 - [Slack](https://slack.com/) Slack is a communication platform designed for collaboration which can be leveraged to build and develop a very robust DevOps culture.
 Will be used for Continuous feedback loop.
-- [Prometheus](https://prometheus.io/) Prometheus is a free software application used for event/metric monitoring and alerting for both application and infrastructure.
-- [Grafana](https://grafana.com/) Grafana is a multi-platform open source analytics and interactive visualization web application.
-It provides charts, graphs, and alerts for the web when connected to supported data sources.
-- [Splunk](https://www.splunk.com/) Splunk is an innovative technology which searches and indexes application/system log files and helps organizations derive insights from the data.

 # Jenkins Complete CI/CD Pipeline Environment Setup Runbook
 1) Create a GitHub Repository with the name `Jenkins-CICD-Project` and push the code in this branch(main) to